websitefingerprinting/docker-tbb12/README.md

 On any headless server or inside the docker, simply use `export MOZ_HEADLESS=1` (See `Entrypoint.sh`).

 ### 5. Use our docker container
+***NOTE that: please use rootless docker to run the container as TBB 12 does not allow root privilege.***

 In this folder, type `make build` to build the docker image.
 Then use `make run` to launch the crawl.
 Remember to check the necessary parameters in the `Makefile`.
+Do check the `volumes` as you may have a different path than I do.
 The docker will execute `Entrypoint.sh` after launch.
 Do modify it if you use your own crawler (See Line 65 in `Entrypoint.sh`).